 The Easiest Way (1931)

-Director Jack Conway's romantic drama (modified and heavily watered down before release due to its spicy nature) was based on Eugene Walter's scandalous play about being tempted to a life of luxury - and becoming a call-girl or 'kept woman.'
+Director Jack Conway's romantic pre-Code melodrama (modified and heavily watered down before release due to its spicy nature) was based on Eugene Walter's scandalous play about being tempted to a life of luxury - and becoming a call-girl or 'kept woman.'

 She experienced complications after truly falling in love with newspaperman Jack "Johnny" Madison (Robert Montgomery).
 Could she give up her lavish lifestyle?

 In keeping with the Hays Code edicts, Laura suffered and was endlessly punished for being a "fallen woman."
 The consequences of her choices were understandable in the short term, but led to greater difficulties.

 After The Divorcee (1930), this was Norma Shearer's next taboo-breaking, racy pre-Code film that challenged the morals and manners of the times.

 The Oscar-nominated actress was cast as a free-spirited San Francisco socialite - a non-conformist, rebellious, liberated diva named Jan Ashe.
 She was the daughter of prominent lawyer Stephen Ashe (Best Actor-winning Lionel Barrymore), an alcoholic criminal defense attorney.
 The independent, headstrong woman liked to smoke, drink, experience pre-marital sex, and have fun.